Installation

 Post-install (all methods)

-csm validate # Check config syntax
+sudo csm validate # Check config syntax (validates merged conf.d too)

 Rollback to an older version